 Combat it with 75 minutes of stair climbing.

 Dessert tastes better when enjoyed only occasionally.
 Especially because a single piece of cheesecake can contain about 710 calories.
 If you knew the calorie count before, would you still eat it?

-*Calorie burn totals are based on a 140-pound woman.
-Keep in mind these are estimates, as the actual amount of time you need to work out varies with many factors, such as your weight, your fitness level, and others.
-And remember that an occasional treat is not only okay, it’s good for you!
+*Calorie burn totals are based on recommended daily calories.
+Keep in mind these are estimates, as the actual amount of time you need to work out varies with many factors, such as your weight and your fitness level.